jiang-yi-siphty/I-Hate-NSLog/README.md

 I-Hate-NSLog
 ============

-A customised NSLog to make my Console neatly.
+This customised NSLog can make my XCode Console neatly.
 It also supports format consequent JSON string.